-- 1. Final paper prepared according to the specifications above. - 2.
-Author Declaration Form, which appears as the last page of this document. - 3.
-A short biography (of a few sentences) for each author to be included in the journal. - 4.
-A photo of each author that can be resized, if necessary.
+- 1. Final paper prepared according to the specifications listed in the Author Instructions. - 2.
+Author Declaration Form, which appears on the last page of the Author Instructions. - 3.
+A short biography (of a few sentences) for each author. - 4.
+A photo of each author that can be resized to 401 x 401 pixels, if necessary.